 The claim that glyphosate causes cancer has led to the filing of hundreds of Roundup lawsuits in state and federal courts across the United States.
 Many of these lawsuits are still underway, and given the unclear state of scientific evidence, the amount to which Monsanto could be held liable for causing cancer remains to be seen.

-Want to talk to a lawyer about Roundup?Get a free case evaluation
+Talk to a lawyer about Roundup Weed KillerGet a free case review today

 Non-Cancer Roundup Health Risks